deweylab/CellO/README.md

 ``bash download_resources.sh``

-Next, we set the PYTHON path to point to all packages in this repository:
+Next, we set the PYTHONPATH to point to all packages in this repository:

 ``export PYTHONPATH=$(pwd):$PYTHONPATH``